bath-bcss/bath-hack-website/README.md

 diesel migration run --database-url $BHW_DATABASE_URL
 ```

-Finally, `cd` back to the project root, and simultaneously (e.g. in two terminal tabs) start both the frontend and backend:
+Then, `cd` into `packages/frontend` and run:

 ```
 trunk server --config packages/frontend/Trunk.toml
 ```

+And in a new/parallel terminal, `cd` into the project root and run:

 ```
 cargo run -p bhw-backend
 ```

+## Deploying
+This can be done in a couple of ways.
+If you're using Kubernetes, see the `k8s` directory for a `kustomize`-compatible configuration.
+You'll need to set some secrets manually, so make sure to look through the files before deploying them.

 ## License
 Project created by Pal Kerecsenyi.